APA299/Black-Mountain---UKY-2021/README.md

 ## Additional Photos

-**Plaque Discription**
+**Plaque Description**

 ![Plaque](graphics/plaque.jpg)

-Plaque commemorating WWII Veteran that created one of the first cable systems in the United States and also gives information about the summit as well
+*Plaque commemorating WWII Veteran that created one of the first cable systems in the United States and also gives information about the summit as well*

 **Evening View of Black Mountain**

 ![View of BM](graphics/intro.jpg)

-Scenic View of Black Mountain in the evening that captures the beauty that can be noticed from above.
+*Scenic View of Black Mountain in the evening that captures the beauty that can be noticed from above.*